maxboeck/mxb/src/posts/return-of-the-90s-web/2020-06-18-return-of-the-90s-web.md

 After spending the better part of the last decade shifting rendering logic to the client, it looks like the pendulum is about to swing into the other direction again.

-With projects like [Phoenix Liveview](https://www.phoenixframework.org/) or [hey.com](https://hey.com/how-it-works/)'s recent "it's-just-HTML" approach, it seems like server-side rendering (SSR) is stepping back into the the spotlight.
+With projects like [Phoenix Liveview](https://www.phoenixframework.org/) or [hey.com](https://hey.com/how-it-works/)'s recent "it's-just-HTML" approach, it seems like server-side rendering (SSR) is stepping back into the spotlight.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">If you think that sounds like the web of 25 years ago, you’re right!
 Except the HEY front-end stack progressively enhances the “classic web” to work like the “2020 web,” with all the fidelity you’d expect from a well-built SPA.</p>&mdash; Sam Stephenson (@sstephenson) <a href="https://twitter.com/sstephenson/status/1272608171056680960?ref_src=twsrc%5Etfw">June 15, 2020</a></blockquote>

 It makes sense - servers are __really good__ at this, and sending compressed HTML through the network can be lightning fast.
-The classic request-response cycle has evolved as well: smart techniques like [Turbolinks](https://github.com/turbolinks/turbolinks) or [just-in-time preloading](https://instant.page/) allow for a much better experience now than when you first tried to load that Michael Jordan photo on the Space Jam website over dial-up.
+The classic request-response cycle has evolved as well: HTTP/2 and smart techniques like [Turbolinks](https://github.com/turbolinks/turbolinks) or [just-in-time preloading](https://instant.page/) allow for a much better experience now than when you first tried to load that Michael Jordan photo on the Space Jam website over dial-up.

 Taking the responsibility of rendering UI and all the Javascript that comes with it off users' shoulders would be a great ~~old~~ new strategy for the next generation of web apps.